kayleedirecto/RocketryApogeePredictor/README.md

 $\quad$ $A$ = cross section of rocket, perpendicular to the air flow [m $^2$]

-Since we are considering a 1D model, the cross section is taken to be the circular cross section of the rocket, perpendicular to the incoming wind.
-The relative velocity is taken to be the velocity of the rocket in the $z$ direction, since we are neglecting wind in the horizontal direction.
+Since we are considering a 1D model, the cross section is taken to be the circular cross section of the rocket.
+The relative velocity is simply taken to be the velocity of the rocket in the $z$ direction, since we are neglecting wind in the horizontal direction.

 Ongoing research is being done on calculations of the drag coefficient.
-Current research on commonly used values varies within a amrgin of around 0.1.
+Commonly used values vary by up to 0.1.
 For now, we use an average of values obtained using the $OpenRocket$ simulation.

 #### Barometric Formula for Air Density